mconlon17/organization-ontology/docs/source/doc-.rst

-  .. _TopProperty:
+  .. _:
   .. _No label:
   .. index::
-     single: TopProperty; No label
+     single: ; No label
-     single: No label; TopProperty
+     single: No label;

-TopProperty - No label
+ - No label
 ====================================================================================